Join us for an adventure in flavor!

 • Vegetable broth – You can use chicken if you prefer.

-• Cream – We are using heavy cream, but you can use half and half for a lighter option.
+• Cream – I am using heavy cream, but you can use half and half for a lighter option.

 • Olive oil – For cooking your veggies.